-Guyana Vice President and Minister of Foreign Affairs, Carl Greenidge, addresses the audience at the University of Havana on “the reaffirmation of Guyana in its committment to a zone of peace”
+Guyana Vice President and Minister of Foreign Affairs, Carl Greenidge, addresses the audience at the University of Havana on “the reaffirmation of Guyana in its commitment to a zone of peace”

 Vice-President and Minister of Foreign Affairs, Carl Greenidge, has emphasized that a zone of peace is at risk of destabilization if the Guyana/Venezuela border controversy is not expeditiously resolved.